The Financials of College Hockey

 To begin with, it’s expensive to build and maintain an ice rink.
 That’s not to say that Division I schools should be discouraged from playing in sub-5,000 seat rinks, they shouldn’t.
 Consider the fact that we just watched an entire Stanley Cup Playoffs with no fans in the arena.

 Unfortunately, the unrealistic standard that major athletic programs believe they have to compete with prevents them from diving into hockey.
 Problem is, not everybody knows a Terry Pegula, or is a phone call away from a $50-million grant.
-Therefore, it’s much easier for an athletic department to add a program with lower costs up-front, like Lacrosse.
+Therefore, it’s much easier for an athletic department to add a program with lower costs up-front, like Soccer or Lacrosse.

 This is Devils Army Blog, so examining the tri-state area is a must.
 With that in mind, the first school worth pointing out is New Jersey’s state university: Rutgers.